Crescent Services has joined the CPC website so all our customers can access our frameworks and services in one place! Learn more

 Actually, quite a bit!

 Whilst you may have been oblivious to the tender processes adopted under the current regulations, there are currently several approaches that a buyer has been able to take.
 For many suppliers servicing the education sector, your experience will have been to participate in either an Open Procedure or a Restricted Procedure.
 What’s the difference?
-The Open Procedure is a one stage tender in which suppliers are invited to submit both a Selection Questionnaire and a Tender Response, generally comprised of both qualitative and quantitative criteria.
-The Selection Questionnaire is the backward-looking questionnaire that establishes a supplier’s suitability for consideration for the resulting contract or framework.
+The Open Procedure is a one stage tender in which suppliers are invited to submit both a Procurement Specific Questionnaire and a Tender Response, generally comprised of both qualitative and quantitative criteria.
+The Procurement Specific Questionnaire is the backward-looking questionnaire that establishes a supplier’s suitability for consideration for the resulting contract or framework.
 It interrogates your company, how it is managed, what its finances are like, how it complies with general business conduct, how it is suited to the instant tender, and the like.
-The Restricted Procedure comprises initial submission of the Selection Questionnaire, with a ranked scoring to shortlist suppliers who are then invited to submit a tender response.
+The Restricted Procedure comprises initial submission of the Procurement Specific Questionnaire, with a ranked scoring to shortlist suppliers who are then invited to submit a tender response.
 The other processes may never have been used on tenders in which you have participated.

 Under the new Act, there are only two approaches that a buyer can take – the Open Procedure and a new Competitive Flexible Procedure, which effectively permits the buyer to design its own tender process (that process will still have to be fully transparent and capable of being understood by suppliers).
 We think that this new process will be used in the main to replicate the former Restricted procedure that you are familiar with.

 We mentioned above, the continued availability and use of frameworks, typical of the arrangements put in place by CPC through which our members can access the marketplace to call off their own contracts.
-Under the Act, these will be known as Closed Frameworks.
-This is because an alternative framework mechanism will be available, with buyers able to establish Open Frameworks.
-An open framework can last up to eight years (whereas the maximum duration of current/closed frameworks is four years).
+Under the Act, these are known as Closed Frameworks.
+This is because an alternative framework mechanism is available, with buyers able to establish Open Frameworks.
+An open framework can last up to eight years (whereas the maximum duration of a closed frameworks is four years).
 During the eight-year period of an open framework, the buyer must open-up competition for places on that framework at least twice.
 How will this affect you as a buyer?
 If you are successfully appointed to an open framework, when that framework is reopened to competition, you will be asked to either resubmit your tender in full or elect to stand by your original tender submission.
 That submission (whether new or existing) will then be evaluated against all other submissions at the point of reopening, and you may find that your tender at that time is weaker than other submissions and your appointment on that open framework comes to an end.

-Open frameworks are likely to be used where there are regular changes in the supply market, or likelihood of new entrants into the supply chain, which the buyer can take advantage of by reevaluating submissions at appropriate times throughout the eight-year life of the framework.
-Buyers will still be able to call off those frameworks in the same way as existing/closed frameworks – by mini competition amongst appointed suppliers, or by direct award in accordance with that framework’s rules.
+Open frameworks are likely to be used where there are regular changes in the supply market, or likelihood of new entrants into the supply chain, which the buyer can take advantage of by re-evaluating submissions at appropriate times throughout the eight-year life of the framework.
+Buyers will still be able to call off those frameworks in the same way as closed frameworks – by mini competition amongst appointed suppliers, or by direct award in accordance with that framework’s rules.

-For suppliers who participate in Dynamic Purchasing Systems (DPSs) set up under the current Regulations, you will find that these DPSs will not be replaced when their term comes to an end.
+For suppliers who participate in Dynamic Purchasing Systems (DPSs) set up under the 2015 Regulations, you will find that these DPSs will not be replaced when their term comes to an end.
 The Act does not provide for the establishment of DPSs, instead introduces Dynamic Markets, which are not directly comparable.
 Where a buyer establishes a dynamic market, suppliers will be able to apply to be appointed and must then be invited to tender for any contract awarded through that mechanism.
 Applications to join the dynamic market will be similar in style and scope to existing DPSs, but there the similarity ends.

 Under a DPS, appointed suppliers are invited to tender for call off contracts in a similar manner to mini competitions under a closed framework, and the contract value for individual call off contracts can be whatever the buyer requires to purchase.
 At the time of such competition, only the suppliers appointed to the DPS are eligible to be invited to tender.